aptech/docs/docs/CR-dsCreate.rst

 Purpose
 ----------------

-Creates an instance of a structure of type DS set to default values.
+Creates an instance of a structure of type :code:`DS` set to default values.

 Format
 ----------------